teambit/docs/docs/setup-authentication.md

 ### SSH keys issues

-Bit uses SSH as the communication protocol between Bit and [bit.dev](https://bit.dev).
-In order to make this process works smoothly, you require to either configure Bit to use a specific SSH key, [as seen here](/docs/setup-authentication.html).
 There are several configuration issues that may occur if you hit any permission issues when working with SSH keys and remote Collections.

 **If the SSH connection is not established due to issues with SSH keys, Bit will fail to authenticate.**